AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 from various package managers (e.g., Homebrew) probably won't work.
 Please see the settings that begin with ``-DMZ_`` that are used in the OCIO `minizip-ng find module. <https://github.com/AcademySoftwareFoundation/OpenColorIO/tree/main/share/cmake/modules/Findminizip-ng.cmake>`_

+The OCIO `CMake find modules <https://github.com/AcademySoftwareFoundation/OpenColorIO/tree/main/share/cmake/modules>`_ may be consulted for more detail on the handling of a given package and the CMake variables it uses.

 Please note that if you build a static OCIO library, it will not contain the libraries for the external packages and so you will need to list those separately when linking your